-In addition, Harold is an active participant of Lafayette Volunteer Lawyers, a member of the Louisiana State Bar Association, the Lafayette Parish Bar Association and the Southwest Louisiana Bankruptcy Bar Association.
-In 2013, Harold was the recipient of the Louisiana Supreme Court’s Pro Publico Service award for the pro bono work performed for many years throughout the community.
-For the past twenty years, he has served on the Louisiana Supreme Court Committee on Bar Admissions as an assistant examiner of bar examinations for both Civil Code II relative to wills, successions and trusts, and Civil Code III relative to commercial transactions.
+Harold is an active participant of Lafayette Volunteer Lawyers, a member of the Louisiana State Bar Association, the Lafayette Parish Bar Association, and the Southwest Louisiana Bankruptcy Bar Association.
+In 2013, he was the recipient of the Louisiana Supreme Court’s Pro Publico Service award for the pro bono work performed for many years throughout the community.
+For over twenty years, he has served on the Louisiana Supreme Court Committee on Bar Admissions as an assistant examiner of bar examinations for both Civil Code II relative to wills, successions and trusts, and Civil Code III relative to commercial transactions.

-Harold is active in the community with many years devoted to work in his church parish, several non-profit organizations, and participates in many Mardi Gras activities.
-He is a graduate of Leadership Lafayette, and is most proud of his longtime association with Rotary International, in which he recently served as Governor of an area covering 53 clubs in all of South Louisiana.
+Harold is active in the community with many years devoted to work in his church parish, several non-profit organizations, and participates in various Mardi Gras activities.
+He is a graduate of Leadership Lafayette and is most proud of his longtime association with Rotary International, in which he recently served as Governor of an area covering 53 clubs in South Louisiana.

-Harold’s passions include traveling, exercising and supporting UL Ragin Cajun Baseball from his seats behind home plate that he has held for the past 30 years.
-Harold and his wife, Monica, have been married for 39 years and are the proud parents of three children and one grandchild.
+Harold’s passions include travel, fitness, and supporting UL Ragin Cajun Baseball from his seats behind home plate that he has held for the past 30 years.
+Harold and his wife, Monica, have been married for 39 years and are the proud parents of three children and two grandchildren.